RiotGamesCookbooks/nexus-cookbook/README.md

 * nexus.base_dir - sets the base directory under which to place the nexus user's home directory.
 * nexus.user - sets the user to install nexus under
 * nexus.group - sets the group to install nexus under
-* nexus.external_version - the version used on the downloads page for nexus
+* nexus.external_version - the version used on the downloads page for nexus.
+Defaults to `'4.9'`, can also be set to `'latest'`
 * nexus.url - sets the URL where the nexus package is located
 * nexus.checksum - The SHA256 checksum of the Nexus installation package
 * nexus.port - the port to run nexus on